bmarcotte/rest-demo-spring-backend/README.md

 For details on how to do more extensive functional endpoint testing of this backend web service, please see the following documentation in my [rest-demo](https://github.com/bmarcotte/rest-demo) project repository:
 * [TESTING.md](https://github.com/bmarcotte/rest-demo/blob/master/TESTING.md)

+## Note

+The other backend applications in the REST Demo project all use SQLite for their database, but this backend uses an embedded H2 database instead, as it was better supported by Hibernate.

 ## Author